living-atlases/generator-living-atlas/README.md

 yo living-atlas
 ```

-If we publish this generator in some the future:
+If we decide to publish this generator in the future, the normal use is like:

 ```bash
 npm install -g yo